 Cineworld could breach debt terms in worst case virus scenario

-Cinema operator Cineworld could breach the terms of its existing debt arrangements under a worst-case scenario for the impact of the coronavirus over the next few months, the company said in its annual results release on Thursday.
+British cinema operator Cineworld said on Thursday it could breach the terms of its existing debt arrangements under a worst-case scenario for the impact of the coronavirus over the next few months, sending its shares down 20%.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)